daniel-234/frontend-nanodegree-neighborhood-map/README.md

 # Neighborhood Map

-As project 5 for the Front-End Web Developer Nanodegree, I built a responsive website that will display a map where some markers will identify locations a user is interested in.
+Project 5 for the Front-End Web Developer Nanodegree consisted in the development of a single page application featuring a map of a chosen neighborhood.
+Some functionality was added to this map, including highlighted locations and third-party data about these locations.
+This app was developed making use of Knockout JS, a JavaScript framework implementing the MVVM design pattern, to assist in organizing code in a manageable way.
+The map is loaded using the Google Maps API library and the MediaWikiAPI for Wikipedia is used to add specific content, when available, to the highlighted locations.

 ## Getting Started

-To view the website, download a copy of the project to your local machine and open the file index.html with your browser.
+To load the app, download a copy of the project to your local machine and open the file index.html with your browser.

 ## Built With